Swati4star/Images-to-PDF/FAQs.md

 **Can I change the password of a PDF file?**

 - This cannot be directly done but can be manipulated.
-To change the password, you will first have to remove the existing password from the file and create a new anew password again.
+To change the password, you will first have to remove the existing password from the file and create a new password again.

 **Can I set a password for multiple files at the same time?**